Saxondale: Critical reception and legacy

 Advance critical opinion of the show was favourable.
 The Daily Telegraph reported that it "brims with promise" and The Guardian described it as "very, very funny".

 During an interview with Jonathan Ross on 12 September 2008, Steve Coogan announced that Saxondale would feature on his 2008 live tour of the UK.
 The character last appeared on the subsequent tour, "Steve Coogan Live - As Alan Partridge And Other Less Successful Characters", which was later released on DVD.

 In 2009, American television network NBC announced, as part of a two-year deal with Baby Cow Productions, they intended to remake Saxondale for an American audience.
 NBC's senior vice-president of comedy described their aim to access the "creative sensibility" of Coogan and his colleagues.
 However, no further news on the project has been released.

-In 2013, following the success of the film Alpha Papa, Coogan told Empire magazine that he felt Saxondale could sustain a film; "What I liked about that character is that in some ways he was the butt of the joke, but he was also funny himself sometimes.
+In 2013, following the success of the Alan Partridge film Alpha Papa, Coogan told Empire magazine that he felt Saxondale could sustain a film; "What I liked about that character is that in some ways he was the butt of the joke, but he was also funny himself sometimes.
 Whereas Alan is never funny himself - he's just unwittingly funny.
 Alan's never going to tell you a joke that really makes you laugh.
 Saxondale might."

 In his 2015 autobiography Easily Distracted, Coogan revealed that he preferred Saxondale to Alan Partridge due to the character having greater depth.
-The List magazine noted similarities in character traits shared between Tommy Saxondale and Alan Partridge from Alpha Papa onward, noting that the development of Partridge seen in the Gibbons Brothers' writing, and the manner of Coogan's portrayal, had seen the character's persona develop in a manner that echoed the tone and characteristics of Saxondale.
+The List magazine noted similarities in character traits shared between Saxondale and Partridge from Alpha Papa onward, noting that the development of Partridge seen in the Gibbons Brothers' writing, and the manner of Coogan's portrayal, had seen the character's persona develop in a manner that echoed the tone and characteristics of Saxondale.